 The term photomanipulation encompasses a range of techniques that utilize the properties of fluorescent molecules to initiate events and observe how dynamic complexes behave over time in living cells.
-By precisely adjusting sample labeling, biological activity, local chemical environments and in some instances, physically destroying parts of the specimen, researchers are able to access additional layers of information from their living cells.

 Whether bleaching, activating, converting, ablating or combining techniques, researchers need to have a system fully capable of performing and capturing events in high resolution.